wmannis/hypomnemata/README.md

 ## Building

-You will need [The Brill](https://brill.com/page/BrillFont/brill-typeface) typeface (or change it to some other Unicode and IPA capable font in the LaTeX source, such as Libertinus).
+You will need [The Brill](https://brill.com/page/BrillFont/brill-typeface) typeface (or change it to some other Unicode, IPA and small caps capable font in the LaTeX source, such as Libertinus).

 You will need XeTeX (part of LaTeX).